Nutrition In Body Movement

 Last but certainly not least: hydration.
 H2O is uber-important for exercise.
 Athletes who aren’t properly hydrated consistently demonstrate lower scores on measures of fitness performance.
 The National Academy of Sports Medicine recommends drinking about 6-12 ounces of fluid post-workout for every 15-20 minutes of exercise.
 For a one-hour workout, that’s about two and half cups.

 Written by Whitney English, CPT.
-Whitney is a contributor for The Sweat Life- check out his original post here.
+Whitney is a contributor for The Sweat Life- check out her original post here.